Pupil/Teacher Ratio 14:2

 The program for three-year-olds focuses on developing the whole child through a balance of play and curriculum.
+Students attend either Monday-Wednesday-Friday (3 Day Class) or Monday-Friday (5 Day Class).
 Three-year-olds begin the Handwriting Without Tears program through play with wooden pieces and letters.
 They also begin to learn the correct pencil grip.
 They explore math concepts through activities such as free exploration, patterning, sorting, classifying, counting, comparing and number recognition.
 Three-year-olds participate in Chapel, Art, Music and Library.

 Handwriting Without Tears